 Section 1: The Method of Science

 First, an observation is made that leads to a question about how or why something occurs.
 After asking a question, a hypothesis, or educated guess, or testable prediction, is made.
 Next, an experiment is conducted that includes an organized and detailed procedure for testing the hypothesis.
-In an experiment, a control, or standard for comparison, is needed.
-If there are too many variables changed in an experiment, then researchers aren’t able to discern which variable is responsible for any results they may get.
-A constant is a factor that doesn’t vary in an experiment.
-The independent variable is a factor that is adjusted by the experimenter and it’s found on the x-axis when graphing the data.
-The dependent variable is a factor with a value that depends on the independent variable, and it’s found on the y-axis.
-Finally, the data collected is analyzed and conclusions are drawn.
+A control, or standard for comparison, is needed during an investigation because if too many variables are changed, researchers cannot discern which variable is responsible for any results they may get.
+A constant is a factor that doesn’t vary in an investigation.
+The independent variable is a factor that the experimenter adjusts, which is found on the x-axis when graphing the data.
+The dependent variable, located on the y-axis, is a factor with a value that depends on the independent variable.
+Finally, the data collected is analyzed, and conclusions are drawn.

 Evidence from research leads scientists to propose scientific theories or explanations based on experiments.
 A scientific theory is a logical explanation based on data and not a guess.
 For example, when playing the game Clue, you might say, “I have a theory that Colonel Mustard killed Mrs. Peacock in the study with the wrench.”
 When scientists talk about a theory, like the black hole theory, they refer to a well-tested explanation based on observations, research, and data.
 A scientific law is a rule of nature that sums up the related observations to describe a pattern in nature, which is always true.
 For example, the law of gravity is a scientific law.

 - What is a hypothesis?

 - On what axis is the independent variable plotted?

 - Explain the difference between a scientific theory and scientific law.